gajus/turbowatch/README.md

 The `spawn` function that is exposed by `ChangeEvent` is used to evaluate shell commands.
 Behind the scenes it uses [zx](https://github.com/google/zx).
 The reason Turbowatch abstracts `zx` is to enable auto-termination of child-processes when triggers are configured to be `interruptible`.

-## Expressions Cheat Sheet
+## Expressions

 Expressions are used to match files.
-The most basic expression is [`match`](https://facebook.github.io/watchman/docs/expr/match.html) – it evaluates as true if a glob pattern matches the file, e.g.
+The most basic expression is `match` – it evaluates as true if a glob pattern matches the file, e.g.

 Match all files with `*.ts` extension: